cqframework/opioid-cds-r4/README.md

 ## Repository and Build Information

-This repository contains the source for the Opioid Prescribing Support Implementation Guide, and uses the [FHIR Implementation Guide publisher](http://wiki.hl7.org/index.php?title=IG_Publisher_Documentation) to produce a FHIR Implementation Guide.
+This repository contains the source for the Clinical Practice Guideline for Prescribing Opioids Implementation Guide, and uses the [FHIR Implementation Guide publisher](http://wiki.hl7.org/index.php?title=IG_Publisher_Documentation) to produce a FHIR Implementation Guide.

 Commits to this repository will automatically trigger a new build of the IG, which will then be published to the following location: